Facts on hydrolysed (or hydrolyzed) protein diets for dogs

 The basics: What is a hydrolysed protein diet?

-A hydrolysed protein diet is a type of food where the proteins are broken down (through a water-based process called hydrolysis) into much smaller compounds, such as amino acids or small peptides.
-The idea behind hydrolysing protein is that by breaking it down into these smaller, less complex structures, the immune system no longer recognises them as a threat, so it doesn’t mount an allergic response.
+A hydrolysed protein diet is a type of food where the proteins are broken down into much smaller compounds, such as amino acids or small peptides, through a process called hydrolyses.
+This process uses water to break the proteins into less complex structures.
+The idea behind hydrolysing protein is that these smaller structures are no longer recognised by the immune system as a threat, so it doesn’t mount an allergic response.

-This method isn’t new; it’s actually been around for over 50 years and was originally developed for use in baby formula, specifically to help babies who are allergic to cow’s milk protein.
+Hydrolysed proteins aren’t a new concept.
+In fact, they have been around for over 50 years and were originally developed for use in baby formula, specifically to help babies who are allergic to cow’s milk protein.

 Why consider a hydrolysed protein diet for your dog?